Create a Microsoft 365 EWS OAuth Connection From Riva Cloud

 Limit the scope of Mailbox access using Role Base Access Control (RBAC)

 Note, that previously Microsoft supported Application Access Policies for restricting mailbox access.
-However, they have announced that Role Base Access Control for Application (RBAC) will replace Application Access policies.
-To learn more about RBAC for Applications click here
+However, they have announced that Role Base Access controls for Applications (RBAC) will replace Application Access Policies.
+To learn more about RBAC for applications, click here

 To configure RBAC for your application, you will need to use PowerShell connected to Office 365 to set up a New-ManagementScope.

-The following steps assume you have a mail-enabled security group configured in Office 365 that the Riva users will belong to.
+The following steps assume you have a mail-enabled security group configured in Office 365 that the Riva users will belong to (Note that we have tested other group types and this method does not seem to work with those).

 1. Connect to Exchange from Windows PowerShell.
 To learn how to connect to Exchange Online using PowerShell, please review the Microsoft documentation here